isomerpages/moe-springfieldsec/_our-programmes/CCE Programme/Education & Career Guidance Programme.md

 _**If you wish to have a discussion on your ECG concerns, please click [HERE](https://www.booking.gov.sg/public/services/gYe4rm69/availability?spId=kej0Qm6Q&anonymous=true)**_

+Hello!
+I am **Ms Yang**, your **ECG Counsellor**.

+I am usually available every **Wednesday** at the **Library**. _The librarian will know where I am, if you can't find me._

+To discuss any of the following, please book appointment slots that are during your **Recess / Lunch Breaks / Free Periods** or** after your Curriculum Hours**.

+Raising self-awareness (VIPS, RIASEC, etc)
+Subject Combination (e.g. Sec 2 / JC)
+Post-Secondary options / pathways
+Preparation for different Admission Exercises, e.g. JIE, JAE, DSA-JC, EAE, etc Factors to consider in ECG planning
+Any other ECG related Questions

 ### Release of N Levels Examination Results 2019

 ![](/images/Grad-19-1.jpg)